Grants

 Who is eligible for our grants?
 Any entity constituted for nonprofit purposes.
 It is not necessary to be incorporated or have tax-exempt status, only that the organization is not a for-profit enterprise.
 Eligible entities include private nonprofit organizations; institutions of higher education; state, local and federally recognized Indian tribal governments; community and cultural organizations; educational and professional groups; museums; libraries; public agencies; and non-commercial radio and television stations.

-(up to $2,500) have no deadlines, though applications must be received at least four weeks before the program or proposed grant period begins.
+• Minigrants – (up to $2,500) have no deadlines, though applications must be received at least two weeks before the program or proposed grant period begins.